Understanding Gabapentin: Effects, Risks, and Addiction

 - Doctor shopping (seeing multiple doctors to get gabapentin prescriptions).

-- Being preoccupied with using and/or obtaining gabapentin.
+- I focus on using and/or obtaining gabapentin.

 - Displaying sudden changes in appearance, hygiene, or social habits.